NPO ESCOT:value-creating non-profit organization

 * The ropes on the sides of the bar sweep the inner surface of the upwelling pipe to suppress biological adhesion.

 i.
-Prevention of biological adhesion = Maintenance of upwelling volume
+Prevention of biological adhesion = Maintenance of upwelling amount

 ii.
 Seabed cultivation effect = Recirculation of nutrients deposited on the seabed

 iii.
-Vertical support of upwelling pipe = Prevention of tilting of upwelling pipe due to tidal current
+Vertical support of upwelling pipe = Prevention of tilt of upwelling pipe due to tidal current

 Figure 2-13: Photographs of biological attachment.